brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/response_assertions.rst

 * ``auto_login`` - Bool indicating if user should be auto-logged-in, before trying to render the response.
   Useful for verifying behavior of views with login/permission requirements.

-  For more details see LINK HERE
+  If set to False, then view does not try to authenticate with a new user instance, and instead keeps the previously logged in user.
+  Which in most instances, will default to
+  `Django's Anonymous Django user <https://docs.djangoproject.com/en/5.1/ref/contrib/auth/#anonymoususer-object>`_.

 * ``user`` - User to log in with, if ``auto_login`` is set to True.
   Defaults to ``test_user`` if not provided.
-Also see package user settings LINK HERE to customize test user behavior.
+Also see :doc:`package user settings<../../configuration/auth>` to customize test user behavior.

 * ``user_permissions`` - Optional permissions to provide to the User before